 After doing that, the problem should be resolved.
 Keep in mind that by removing this list you might not block certain ads, which can be a problem.

-However, you can choose a different list from Adblock Plus’s website and use it instead.
+However, you can choose a different Adblock subscription list from Adblock Plus’s website and use it instead.

 4. Try using a different addon

-- Search for the desired Adblock extension in the search field and install it.
+- Search for the desired adblocking extension in the search field and install it.

-Microsoft Store has a dozen Adblock extensions available, but many users are suggesting trying out Betafish, so you can do that.
+Microsoft Edge has a dozen extensions available, but many users are suggesting trying out Betafish, so you can do that.